sofiaakhman/Portfolio.-Sofia-Akhmanaeva/critique-by-design.md

 ### Summary

+The task is to redesign the following infograpgic: https://informationisbeautiful.net/visualizations/which-is-the-best-performing-marvel-movie/
-The data was a scatterplot that could switch to different metrics in both axis.
-For the frts steps I tried to rethink the default combinatio that included a timeline.
-I improved the sketch during the interviews, but eventually rejected the initial compbination of data cause found, in my opnion, more meaningful relationship to illustrate.
+The original version is a scatterplot that can switch to different metrics in both axis.
+For the first steps I tried to rethink the default combination that included a timeline.
+I improved the sketch during the critique interviews with classmates, but eventually rejected the initial compbination of data cause I found more meaningful, in my opnion, relationship to illustrate.

-## Step one: the visualization

-I chose the dataviz on the marvel movies' success: https://informationisbeautiful.net/visualizations/which-is-the-best-performing-marvel-movie/

-It's the topic closest to my major and I liked the original visualisation (aesthetically and only in the beginning, ha-ha)

-## Step two: the critique
+## The critique

 The chart looks nice, **aesthetically** pleasing, engaging and exciting **_in the beginning_**, but once you actually start trying to make sense out of it, it’s terrible(ish).